-- 1 Select TCP/IP filter in the left frame of the main window. - 2 Select the Device menu and choose the Search Active Devices. - If the Print/Fax server is set to its factory default settings, it will not appear in the BRAdmin Professional utility screen.
-However, selecting the Search Active Devices option will force the BRAdmin Professional utility to find the device as an unconfigured device. - 3 Select the Devices menu and choose Setup Unconfigured Devices. - 4 Select the MAC address of your Print/Fax server and click the Configure button.
+- 1 Select TCP/IP filter in the left frame of the main window. - 2 Select the Device menu and choose the Search Active Devices. - If the MFC server is set to its factory defalt settings without using a DHCP server, the device will appear as APIPA in the BRAdmin Professional utility screen. - 3 Select the Devices menu and choose Setup Unconfigured Devices. - 4 Select the MAC address of your Print/Fax server and click the Configure button.